FourThievesVinegar/solderless-microlab/docs/assembly-temperature-control-unit.md

 **Components:**

 - Large Mason Jar (32oz or larger - a bigger jar means more thermal mass)
+  - If you bought a pre-formed copper coil, you will need to find a container that fits it.
 - 5 - 10' of copper tubing (still experimenting with optimal configurations)
 - Printed Cooling Unit lid